rkrupinski/prez/README.md

 ###few things to know

-* it does not come with wide browser support out of the box (assumes webkit, can be easily configured though)
+* it does not come with wide browser support out of the box; no fallbacks included
 * it does not come with any controls, it just runs and notifies when it's done
 * it's public API is limited to the `start` method